lightmotive/ls-rb101-lesson2/loan_calculator/PEDAC.md

 PRINT a welcome prompt

 REPEAT
-  GET loan_amount as a float
+  GET loan_amount as a Big Decimal
-    CALL float_prompt with message and require a positive number
+    CALL numeric_prompt with message and require a positive number

   SET method from COMPOUND_METHODS constant
     Can swap different compount method interfaces here in the future

-  GET interest_rate expressed as a percentage (float), e.g., 6.25
+  GET interest_rate expressed as a percentage (Big Decimal), e.g., 6.25
     CALL interest_rate_prompt on method
   GET duration as a number of months (integer)
     CALL duration_prompt on method to